chalyvonmonroeschmitz/GeneticArchiveFund/README.md

 p = number of people
 e = Emotional Probability Exploit
 #Patching #UpdateOnePointTwo

-DNA Code injection flaw has been discovered in the Quantum source code Use only 3 Letters to find exploitable areas in thinking Tri-Bit update implemented
+DNA sequence sinjection flaw has been discovered in the Quantum source code Use only 3 Letters to find exploitable areas in thinking Tri-Bit update implemented
 4th Bit will the hashing function for error control